zukunft/zukunft.com/docs/llm/coding.md

 ("calculating with words").
 Architecture, source layout, and domain
 terminology: `docs/llm/architecture.md`.
 Read it before navigating unfamiliar code.

-## The three rules above all others
+## The four rules above all others

 1. **Reduce to the max.** This is about the **resulting code**, so that a human reads it easily: fewer lines, functions, assertions, parameters.
 When in